 - A9.4 Marks/grades determined by Module Assessment Boards shall not be subject to revision by other Boards. - A9.5 Research Degrees Board will undertake the Course Assessment Boards for Professional Doctorate awards.
 Relevant Course Leaders will attend as appropriate for each course under consideration.
-In exceptional circumstances, the Head of School may nominate an appropriate deputy for a Course Leader who is unavoidably absent.
-Course Assessment Boards will make recommendations for awards through the application of the academic and relevant course regulations using academic judgement to operate discretion within the limits defined in these Regulations. - A9.6 It is the responsibility of Research Degree Board acting as the Course Assessment Board to determine, based on the overall student profile any applicable compensation and reassessments and to determine results for each student in relation to their progression or award.
+In exceptional circumstances, the Dean of School (or nominee) may nominate an appropriate deputy for a Course Leader who is unavoidably absent.
+Course Assessment Boards will make recommendations for awards through the application of the academic and relevant course regulations using academic judgement to operate discretion withinthe limits defined in these Regulations. - A9.6 It is the responsibility of Research Degree Board acting as the Course Assessment Board todetermine, based on the overall student profile any applicable compensation and reassessments and to determine results for each student in relation to their progression oraward.
 This will include confirmation of progression through the taught modules of the award as well as the research component. - A9.7 Results determined by Course Assessment Boards shall not be subject to revision by other Boards. - A9.8 The Research Degrees Board will make arrangements for the annual assessment of students' progress throughout the research components of their programme.
-Responsibility for ensuring that the students' progress is adequately monitored and assessed throughout the year lies with the Dean/Head of School. - A9.9 Recommendations on progression to the next academic session will be made by Schools and confirmed by Research Degrees Board.
-This will include confirmation of progression through the taught modules of the award as well as the research component. - A9.10 Research Degree Board will make one of the following recommendations: - (i) Progress to next academic session - (ii) Referred, indicating what action must be taken within a two month remedial period - (iii) Deferred (students with an authorised interruption of study only) - (iv) Fai
+Responsibility for ensuring that the students' progress is adequately monitored and assessed throughout the year lies with the Dean of School (or nominee). - A9.9 Recommendations on progression to the next academic session will be made by Schoolsand confirmed by Research Degrees Board.
+This will include confirmation of progression through the taught modules of the award as well as the research component. - A9.10 Research Degree Board will make one of the following recommendations: - (i) Progress to next academic session - (ii) Referred, indicating what action must be taken within a two monthremedial period - (iii) Interruption (students with an authorised interruption of study only) - (iv) Fail